Baastheglass/CC-Assignment-2/readMe.md

 - Create an `LLVMContext` and a `Module`.
 - Use an `IRBuilder` to construct LLVM IR instructions.
 - Define an arithmetic function that takes two integers and performs addition, subtraction, multiplication, and division.
-- Utilize LLVM's `printf` function for printing results.
+- Utilize LLVM's external linkage to link to C's `printf` function for printing results.
 - Create a `main` function that prints "Hello, World!" and calls the arithmetic function with constant values.
 - Print the generated LLVM IR to standard output.